 “I gave the sharpened sword to my wife.”

 Nadalian documents the unfortunate consequences that have occurred for women through photography and documentary making.
-This gravestone in Molla’s tekyeh on Hormuz Island is no longer visible due to renovation.
+This gravestone shows a woman murdered by her husband in Molla’s tekyeh on Hormuz Island is no longer visible due to renovation.

 After Aida’s murder in Hormuz, he reflected her films and photos on social networks, and southern artists created new works with artificial intelligence that were republished.